beet-software/dorm/README.md

 # dORM

-An Object Relational Mapper library for Dart.
+A language-agnostic Object Relational Mapper library for Dart.

 This ORM uses separation of concerns as the main concept of its framework: